About Learn to Play

 Always monitor that the play is coherent (logical and sequential), if not, bring the child back to an earlier level of play

 Karen Stagnitti PhD, BOccThy, GCHE.
 Karen is an occupational therapist by training who has a very strong interest in children’s play and respected within the play therapy community.

 In the early 1990’s she became serious about researching children’s play.

-In 2003 she was awarded a Doctor of Philosophy from LaTrobe University.
-Her research work has primarily focused on how to measure a child’s pretend play within the confines of clinical practice.
+In 2003 she was awarded a Doctor of Philosophy from LaTrobe University in Melbourne.
+Her research work was primarily focused on how to measure the quality of a child’s pretend play within the confines of clinical practice.
 The result of this research led to the development of Child-Initiated Pretend Play Assessment (ChIPPA).
 Since 2003 Karen has successfully trained and supervised dozens of research students including PhDs and has continued to research children’s play including further studies on the reliability and validity of the ChIPPA and extending its applicability to Indigenous communities.
 The Child-Initiated Pretend Play Assessment 2 (ChIPPA 2) is now available.
 She has also developed a highly successful intervention play therapy program called Learn to Play.
 She has developed two new play assessments.
 One is called the Pretend Play Enjoyment Developmental Checklist for children aged 12 months to 5 years and the other is aimed for older children and teenagers called the Animated Movie Test.
 Together with colleagues, Karen developed Imagine, Create, Belong, which is a play intervention for 11 to 15 year olds.
 She is a highly sort after speaker and trainer, delivering dozens of workshops and training sessions each year.
 She is also frequently invited to present workshops worldwide and various products have been translated in Japanese, Finnish, Portuguese, Croatian and Italian.